How to Configure Your Mac's Firewall

 Every time you request information from the Internet, such as a web page or email message, your Mac sends data packets to request the information.
 Servers receive the packets, and then send other packets back to your Mac.
 This all happens in a matter of seconds.
 Once your Mac has reassembled the packets, you’ll see something, like an email message or web page.

 A firewall can help prevent bad packets from entering your Mac.
 Hackers love to run automated applications that can scan thousands of computers (including your Mac) for open ports that can be exploited.
-To ensure that random individuals do not gain unauthorized access to your Mac, you should enable Mac OS X’s built-in firewall.
+To ensure that random individuals don’t gain unauthorized access to your Mac, you should enable your Mac’s built-in firewall.
 It will close your Mac’s open ports and disallow random network scans.

 Here’s how to turn on and configure your Mac’s built-in firewall: